JetBrains/intellij-platform-gradle-plugin/README.md

 <br/><br/>
 **Default value**: `[]`

-- `intellij.alternativeIdePath` – absolute path to locally installed JetBrains IDE.
+- `intellij.alternativeIdePath` – absolute path to the locally installed JetBrains IDE.
-It make sense to use this property if you want to test your plugin in WebStorm or any other non-IDEA JetBrains IDE.
+It makes sense to use this property if you want to test your plugin in WebStorm or any other non-IDEA JetBrains IDE.
 Empty value means that the IDE that was used for compiling will be used for running/debugging as well.<br/><br/>
 **Default value**: `<empty>`